 Associate Producers Camille and Stuart Burstin

-- Mailings have begun, and will continue roughly once a week until the conclusion of the story.
+- Mailings will be sent roughly once a week until the conclusion of the story.

 - Packages will vary in size.

 - The experience is immersive.
 Look out for Tiny Dynamite in the return address to identify packages that are part of the story.

 - Packages will be numbered on the exterior packaging so you know what order to experience them in should they arrive out of their intended order.

 - If you think one of your packages has been lost, please reach out to us here.

 - The story builds upon itself as it goes; we recommend keeping the letters until the experience is complete.

 Thank you for supporting A Play, a Pie, and a Pint In Place.
 We look forward to bringing you new stories in new ways until it’s safe to gather in person!

 Tiny Dynamite audiences know Sara Outing’s delightful and surprising prop and set designs for many of our shows, including The Art of Swimming and The Complete Works of Jane Austen, Abridged.Sara’s work has also been seen at Theatre Horizon, Lantern Theater Company, Bearded Ladies Cabaret, HERE Arts Center NYC, Orbiter 3, 1812, and Act 2 Playhouse.
 Outing is also a puppet designer and puppeteer, who recently completed a residency with the Black Puppeteer Empowerment Grantee Cohort at Puppet Showplace Theatre.